zachj1582/redux-2-afternoon/README.md

 import Nav from './../shared/Nav';
 import './Budget.css';
 import { connect } from 'react-redux'
-import { requestUserData } from './../../ducks/userReducer'
+// IMPORT THE ACTION CREATOR FROM THE REDUCER FILE FOR USE BY THE CONNECT METHOD, WHICH THEN ADDS THE FUNCTION TO THE PROPS // OBJECT OF THIS COMPONENT import { requestUserData } from './../../ducks/userReducer'

 class Budget extends Component {

   componentDidMount() {
+  // WHEN THE COMPONENT MOUNTS, THE ACTION CREATOR IS INVOKED, THE REDUCER FUNCTION FIRES, AND STATE IS UPDATED ACCORDINGLY   // IN THE REDUX STORE
     this.props.requestUserData()
   }